Tour to the Inca Bridge of Q’eswachaka Full Day

 So is the experience

-- Visit the famous Q’eswachaka Bridge, the last Inca suspension bridge.
-The trip begins with the pick up of the visitor at the hotel door.
-Then a trip is undertaken through the mountains of Cusco where you can enjoy beautiful landscapes.
-On the way there will be a stop for breakfast.
-Finally, you will arrive at the Q’ewe community, where the Inca bridge is located.
-After learning more about the bridge in the company of the tour guide, we start the return trip but before going up to the Combapata viewpoint where we will appreciate four lagoons, with their beautiful landscapes.
-Finally, we will taste a typical lunch in Combapata and return to the city of Cusco.
+- Visit the famous Q’eswachaka bridge, the last Inca suspension bridge.
+The trip begins with the pick up of the visitor at the door of the hotel (between 4.30 and 5.30 in the morning).
+Then we start a journey through the mountains of Cusco where you can enjoy beautiful landscapes.
+On the way we will stop for breakfast in the village of Cusipata.
+Finally you will arrive at the community of Q’ewe, where the Inca bridge is located.
+After learning more about the bridge in the company of the tour guide we will start our return trip but first we will go up to the viewpoint of Combapata where we will appreciate four lagoons, with its beautiful landscapes.
+On the route we will also appreciate tourist attractions such as the viewpoint of the Pabellones volcano, the Yanaoca volcano, the viewpoint of Combapata and more.
+Finally, we will enjoy a buffet lunch in Cusipata and return to Cusco.

-- At approximately 4.30 in the morning, we will pick you up from the door of your hotel (only for hotels located in the historic center of the city) to transfer you to the town of Q’ewe, located almost 3 hours away.
-During the journey, we will make a stop in the town of Combapata to enjoy a traditional Andean breakfast.
+- Between 4:30 and 5:30 a.m., we will pick you up from the door of your hotel (only for hotels located in the historic center of the city) to transfer you to the village of Q’ewe, located almost 3 hours away.
+During the trip, we will stop in the village of Cusipata to enjoy a buffet breakfast.

-- Next, together with our tour guide, we will go to the Combapata viewpoints to enjoy the beautiful scenery offered by the four lagoons: Pampamarca, Asnacqocha, Acopía and Pomacanchi.
+- After visiting the bridge, together with our tour guide, we will go to the viewpoints of Combapata to enjoy the beautiful scenery offered by the four lakes: Pampamarca, Asnacqocha, Acopía and Pomacanchi.

-- Finally, we will board our tourist transport to head towards the city of Cusco.
+- Finally, we will board our tourist transport to go to the city of Cusco.
 The arrival point will be a central square, close to most hotels and restaurants.